What is the Future of Video Interviewing?

 Many different companies are exploring what the future of video interviewing actually is, and research into areas such as a structured process and artificial intelligence is ongoing.
 But what actually is the future of video interviewing, and how soon will HR managers realize its full potential?

-Technology is the answer to many modern human resource-related dilemmas, and video interviewing is no exception.
+Technology is the answer to many modern human resource-related dilemmas, and video hiring is no exception.
 Indeed, many HR influencers and professionals believe this type of hiring technology is here to stay.

 It’s not hard to see why participants so strongly supported video interviewing.
 Video technology is becoming much more prevalent in society and it’s not just hiring managers looking to utilize it: From journalists using the technology for contacting experts to realtors making video walkthroughs of homes for sale.